supadupaplex/ps2-hl-tools/Source/TXT/ReadMe.txt

 PS2 HL TXT tool
-Developed by Alexey Leushin, Novosibirsk, 2017.
+Developed by Alexey Leushin, Novosibirsk, 2017-2018.
 Zlib library is used within this program to perform DEFLATE\INFLATE operations.

 This tool is intended to decompress\compress PS2 Half-life *.txt GUI descriptors.

+Changelog:
+- v1.01: small bug fixes

 How to use:
 1) Windows explorer - drag and drop *.txt file on txttool.exe